-Many people experience mental health challenges, including those who are creative.
-The idea of the mad artist is supported to some extent by research, and the experiences of mental illness shared by many creative people.
-What do psychologists and artists say about this complex topic?
-The caption for a PBS a video (“Connecting strength and […]
+Many people experience mental health and emotional health challenges, perhaps especially those who are actively creative.
+The idea of the “mad” artist has a long history, and is supported to some extent by research, and the experiences of mental illness shared by many creative people.
+What do psychologists and artists say about this complex topic? […]

 Creating may often include anxiety and other sorts of fear.
 We need to develop courage and learn how to deal with these feelings to be more fully creative.